 You can use your favorite cinnamon roll dough for this recipe, or you can even use a packaged dough.
 I just love this butter rich egg yeasted dough, and I’ve made it so many times.
 It’s fluffy and perfect, and I know you’ll love it.
 And don’t be afraid of yeast.
-I use red star active dry yeast because it’s my favorite and you can find it in pretty much every grocery store.

 When proofing your yeast, you can use a thermometer if you have one to test the milk temperature.
 Or, just think “hot bathwater”.
 That’s what I do.
 The yeast doesn’t get super frothy and bubbly before it gets added to the butter and egg mixture, but it does bloom slightly.

 One of my favorite things about this Almond Sweet Rolls recipe (besides the almonds, of course) is that it can be done ahead of time.
 Who wants to get up at 3am and make breakfast? #notme I make the dough and the rolls the afternoon before, then put them in the pan and refrigerate overnight.
 The next morning, let the Almond Sweet Rolls warm up on the stovetop while you’re preheating the oven.
 That’s as much work as my morning brain can do pre-coffee.